aravind-jagadabi/blogspace/README.md

-# Deleted Old Repo for not having file structure, now pushed the code again in organised.
+Deleted Old Repo for not having file structure, now pushed the code again in organized.

 # Demo Pictures